 Crowded beaches are not recommended, and horse riders should avoid galloping over sensitive dunes and natural reserves.

-The ideal horse racing arena is, at least, from 300 to 400 yards in length.
+The ideal horse racing arena is at least 300 to 400 yards in length.

 Riding on wet sand is also more strenuous, so make sure the horse takes a break once in a while.